 The Danish news site uncovered that Cassin Networks Aps, the company that bought the Tietgenbyen, Odense land for 68 million DKK (US$10 million), is actually Facebook.

 Cassin Networks is owned by Wuronda Investments Ltd, which was created by Dublin-based Edge Network Investments Ltd, which in turn was created by Dublin-based Facebook International Operations Ltd, which is owned by California’s Facebook.

-Facebook has two other data centers located outside of the US, One is under construction in Clonee, Ireland data center, and expected to cost around $220 million, and the other in Luleå, Sweden is in operation.
+Facebook has two other data centers located outside of the US - one is under construction in Clonee, Ireland, and expected to cost around $220 million, and the other in Luleå, Sweden is in operation.